The Basics

 Core concepts of Ink — the first infrastructure platform built for AI agents.
 Projects, services, deployments, and how they fit together.

-Ink MCP is the first infrastructure platform built for AI agents.
-Your agent connects via MCP, writes code, and deploys it to production — no DevOps, no configuration files, no CI pipelines.
+Ink is the first infrastructure platform built for AI agents.
+Your agent writes code and deploys it to production — no DevOps, no configuration files, no CI pipelines.
 Your agent is the operator.

 How it works

-1. Your AI agent connects to Ink via MCP (Model Context Protocol)
+1. Your AI agent connects to Ink (via Skill, MCP, or CLI)

 2. The agent writes code and pushes it to a git repository

-3. The agent calls MCP to deploy the code from a GitHub repo or Ink managed git
+3. The agent deploys the code from a GitHub repo or Ink managed git

 4. Ink auto-detects the language/framework and builds the app